 Open Day for People with Disabilities

-With flags fluttering on a sunny day, the Royal Victoria Yacht club in Fishbourne opened its doors on Saturday 30 June 2018 for its annual Open Day for People with Disabilities.
+With flags fluttering on a sunny day, the Royal Victoria Yacht club in Fishbourne opened its doors on Saturday 6th July 2019 for its annual Open Day for People with Disabilities.
 We have a long-standing tradition of inviting people with disabilities to enjoy a day at the RVYC, dating back to 1981 when the late Betty Matthews organised the first event to mark the International Year of Disabled Persons.

 Special thanks go to the shore-side crew: members of the parking/meet and greet team, the registration team, the lifejacket team, the shore crew team, the catering team, the embarkation crew, the pontoon team and a first aider.

 We are also indebted on the water to:

 Invited guests were from Sight for Wight ( IW Society for the Blind ), Southern Housing , Parkinson's UK, Mountbatten – Young Adults, Parkinson's IOW Branch, First for Care, Milford Del, Newport Physically Disabled group , Saxonbury, Osteoporosis, Cowes PDS, PHAB, Parkinsons , Ventnor PDS and individual families with disabled members .

 We look forward to welcoming everyone next year on June 6th 2020 .